How To Hold A Golf Club: Beginner Techniques

 Neutral golf grip

-Naturally, your arms and hands hang inwards.
+Naturally, your arms and hands hang forwards.
 After a swing at full speed, you want your arms to resume this position.

 Timing